2022–23 ES Sétif season

 In the 2022–23 season, ES Sétif are competing in the Ligue 1 for the 53rd season and the Algerian Cup.
 It is their 21st consecutive season in the top flight of Algerian football.
 They are competing in Ligue 1.

 Season summary

-ES Sétif has revealed that it has received an offer from a large Qatari company wishing to buy part of the Algerian club, In a statement posted on the Entente's Facebook page, management said it had "received official correspondence from one of the main Qatari companies (LOI) confirming its intention to buy part of the club's shares from ES Setif".
-Without disclosing the name of the said suitor.
-In addition the company wishes to make an initial investment in various infrastructure and development projects in Algeria.
 On March 6, 2023 the general manager of the company ESS Black Eagles Brahim El Arbaoui indicated that the administration of the club, represented by the chairman of the board of directors Abdelhakim Serrar, will officially enter into negotiations with the Sonelgaz on the possible takeover by this group of the majority of the club's shares.
+On May 29, 2023 The CEO of Sonelgaz traveled to Setif to meet with the Wali of Setif and the directors of the ES Setif, in order to complete the agreement and buy the majority of the shares in ES Setif.

 Squad list

 Players and squad numbers last updated on 5 February 2023.Note: Flags indicate national team as has been defined under FIFA eligibility rules.
 Players may hold more than one non-FIFA nationality.